-For those that just want to sit back, relax and enjoy the experience, there’s no end of guided Melbourne day tours on offer.
-If you have energy to burn, the Great Ocean Walk from Apollo Bay to the 12 Apostles (completed over a few days) is a standout for scenery and invigorating experience – with the best reward at the end.
+For those that just want to sit back, relax and enjoy the experience, there’s no end of guided Melbourne day tours to the Great Ocean Road on offer.
+If you have energy to burn (and the time to spare), the Great Ocean Walk from Apollo Bay to the 12 Apostles (completed over a few days) is a superb experience.

 There are plenty of other things to see and do around the island, including wildlife sanctuaries, scenic walks, golf, fishing, galleries and shopping (lots of local arts and crafts).
 So if you want to make a weekend of it — go right ahead!